ayaanhossain/nrpcalc/README.md

 ## Installation

-`Non-Repetitive Parts Calculator` is a `Linux`/`MacOS`-tested software, and built with `Python 2.7`.
-The software is not `Python 3.x` compatible at the moment, but will be pretty soon.
+`Non-Repetitive Parts Calculator` is a `Linux`/`MacOS`-tested software, and was originally built with `Python2.7`.
+The software is now `Python3` exclusive, and compatible only with `Python3.6` and above. `Python2.7` is no longer supported.

 **Setting up the Environment**